nju-websoft/DSEBench/README.md

 # DSEBench

-DSEBench is a test collection for Dataset Search with Examples (DSE), a task aimed at returning top-ranked candidate datasets based on both a textual query and a set of target datasets that clarify the user's search intent.
-Unlike traditional dataset retrieval tasks that rely solely on a query, DSE incorporates example datasets to improve search relevance.
-We conduct experiments on both the DSE task and field-level relevance.
-For further details about this test collection, please refer to the following paper.
+**DSEBench** is a test collection designed to support the evaluation of **Dataset Search with Examples (DSE)**, a task that generalizes two established paradigms: keyword-based dataset search and similarity-based dataset discovery.
+Given a textual query $q$ and a set of target datasets $D_t$ known to be relevant, the goal of DSE is to retrieve a ranked list $D_c$ of candidate datasets that are both relevant to $q$ and similar to the datasets in $D_t$.

+As an extension, **Explainable DSE** further requires identifying, for each result dataset $d \in D_c$, a subset of metadata or content fields that explain its relevance to $q$ and similarity to $D_t$.

+For further details, please refer to the accompanying paper.

 ## Datasets